legopitstop/Assets_Plus/docs/Item Textures.md

 # Textures

-This page describes all the texture additions in the resrouce pack.
-Use the below Id's inside your block's materal instance.
+This page describes all the texture additions in the resource pack.
+Use the below Ids inside your block's material instance.

 ```json
 {